kevinpt/opbasm/_sources/rst/tutorial.txt

   4. Temporary values (never preserved)
   5. Special purpose values (globals)

 By default all registers are general purpose and can be used interchangeably.
 The PicoBlaze assembly syntax includes a :ref:`inst-namereg` directive that can rename a register.
-This can give more meaningful names to commonly used registers.
+With this you can give more meaningful names to commonly used registers.
 It is also useful to protect registers you've reserved for a special purpose from being accidentally overwritten by other code.

-One possible register usage convention:
+Here is one possible register usage convention:

 ======== ======= ======================================
 Register Renamed Purpose